Skip to main content

 Perspectives

 Hand in Hand, Welcoming Migrants at the Border, features Joanna Williams, executive director of the Kino Border Initiative.
-Joanna shares the joys and challenges she encounters while serving thousands of migrants who are deported to Nogales, Sonora, Mexico, or arrive fleeing Central America.
+She shares the joys and challenges while serving thousands of migrants who are deported to Nogales, Sonora, Mexico, or arrive fleeing Central America.

-In 2021, Sisters Rose Elsbernd, Kristin Peters and Theresa Keller, with then FSPA Justice & Peace Promoter Pat Ruda, ministered at Tuscon's Casa Alitas and with Kino Border Initiative in Nogales.
-Watch their story below.
+Sisters Rose Elsbernd, Kristin Peters and Theresa Keller, with then FSPA Justice & Peace Promoter Pat Ruda, ministered at Tuscon's Casa Alitas and with Kino Border Initiative in Nogales.

 How can we show compassion without borders and love without boundaries?
 What does it take to navigate legal systems to become a citizen of a different country?
 What are the root causes of inequity for those who migrate?
 Watch this episode of Exploring Intersections featuring a conversation about migration.